DistributedWeb/developers.dwebx.org/docs/joining-the-social-network.md

   </body>
   <script>
     addContact.onclick = function () {
-      beaker.contacts.requestAddContact(location.toString())
+      dBrowser.contacts.requestAddContact(location.toString())
     }
   </script>
   <style>/* ... */</style>
 </html>
 ```

-Now your visitors have a quick way to follow your site! ([Read more about the beaker.contacts API](apis/beaker.contacts.md).)
+Now your visitors have a quick way to follow your site! ([Read more about the dBrowser.contacts API](apis/dBrowser.contacts.md).)

 Your profile name, bio, and picture [can be changed using the "Drive Properties" dialog](beginner/changing-a-drive-title-or-thumbnail.md).
 The profile page won't update automatically, but we can add that!